Electric logging trucks to be tested on Island - Campbell River Mirror

 Eventually, if all goes well, Iannidinardo said that there could be more localized charging hubs, but since the trucks are bigger with different batteries they cannot be charged at a typical electric vehicle charging spot.

-If the pilot project is successful, Iannidinardo said the implications for the company could be quite large.
+If the pilot project is successful, the implications for the company could be quite large, Iannidinardo said.

 The company has placed an order for the trucks, but do not have a concrete date of delivery.